award

 Common Causes of Injuries in Sports

-• External factors include equipment deficiencies, negligent coaching practices, failure to remove dangerous hazards from playing field or facility grounds, lack of emergency plan for sports injuries, failure to recognize signs of heat exhaustion, poorly trained referees, or a lack of appropriate supervision for the sporting event.
-For example, if players are injured because they stepped in a gopher hole at a local soccer field, the owner of the field may be able to be held responsible for negligence in maintaining the field’s safe and proper playing conditions.
+For example, if players are injured because they stepped in a gopher hole at a local soccer field, the field owner may be held liable for negligence in maintaining safe playing conditions.

 What Are Common Sports Injuries?